Efficient Pyramid Channel Attention Network for Pathological Myopia Recognition: Methodology

 \subsection{The overview of EPCA-Net}

 The overall structure of our EPCA-Net, as shown in Fig.~\ref{fig:2}(a).
 Our EPCA-Net first takes a fundus image as the input, and a convolutional layer is applied to produce coarse feature maps.
-Next, We combine the EPCA module and the Residual module to form a Res-EPCA module, as shown in Fig.~\ref{fig:2}(b).
+Next, We combine the EPCA module with the Residual module to form a Res-EPCA module, as shown in Fig.~\ref{fig:2}(b).
 Then, we apply multiple Res-EPCA modules to extract augmented feature maps by dynamically adjusting the relative significance of multi-scale context features.
-Finally, a global average pooling layer and a softmax function are used to generate the predicted class of each input fundus image.
+Finally, a global average pooling layer is applied to obtain global feature representations from feature maps, and a softmax function is used to generate the predicted class of each input fundus image, which is illustrated in Fig.~\ref{fig:2}(a).
+Table~\ref{tab1} provides the detailed architectures of EPCA-Nets based on ResNets, including input and output size of each layer.